sachit-sharma/Investment-Portfolio-Manager/README.md

 Looking at my UML diagram, I believe that I could have split Stock Portfolio into two classes- a profit manager and stocks list class.
 Currently, my stock portfolio has two responsibilities: to maintain a list of all stocks and calculate the total realised profit.
 This change can thus increase cohesion according to the single responsibility principle.
-Additonally, since I want the profit manager to only have a single instance, I would have considered using the singleton pattern here.
+Additionally, since I want the profit manager to observe when a stock has been sold, I would have implemented the observer pattern.
+Whenever a stock is removed in a portfolio, I would want the profit manager to calculate the current realised profit, and print out how much profit has been made.

 Another area where I might have worked on, if I had more time, is making my classes robust.
 I was not able to make the methods in the Stock Portfolio and Stock classes robust, so I would like to throw and catch exceptions instead of relying on user input.
 For example,